-Today, we are sharing our latest installment in our series of Instant Pot cookbook reviews.
+Today, we are sharing our latest instalment in our series of Instant Pot cookbook reviews.
 We love sharing recipes with you, but we’re also eager to share great written resources as the Instant Pot grows in popularity, and more cookbooks or guides are on the market.
 In this post, we’re featuring author, Dr. Karen Lee ‘s cookbook, No-Thaw Paleo Cooking In Your Instant Pot cookbook.

 The book: No-Thaw Paleo Cooking In Your Instant Pot Cookbook